robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 ----

-SOMETHING SOMETHING CONCLUSION, INCLUDING:
+It's dark outside.
+If the library were open it would have closed hours ago.
+The security guard comes up the stairs; you open Twitter and shake your phone at him, menacingly.
+He backs away.

+So where does this all leave us?
+Kate asks.
+Silence.

-* We could go even further and develop an entire *[public key infrastructure][pki]* to make our game's cryptography even more robust.
-I know I can't be bothered with that but it could be fun to blackmail some interns into doing it.
+This is all very clever, Otekah starts.
+But isn't it a bit...much?
+We could keep going like this forever.
+We could allow third-parties to verify levels.
+We could develop an entire *[public key infrastructure][pki]* to make our cryptography even more robust and flexible.
+These would all be fun projects to blackmail some interns into doing.
+But shouldn't we just do the thing with the centralized database?
+If enough people upload enough levels to make the server bills expensive then surely we'll have sold enough copies of the game to cover them?

-* But in reality you'd just do the centralized database, not that big a deal if anyone makes impossible levels and not that expensive to host servers, assuming the game sells OK
+Steve Steveington, sort-of-CFO, sighs.
+I suppose you're right, he says.
+Can you put something together this week?

+Well I don't know...starts Otekah.
+Steve flaps a dossier of misfiled tax returns.
+Absolutely! she finishes.

+Everyone packs up their stuff and leaves.
+You hang back.
+Don't wait for me, you shout.
+No one waits for you.
+When you're absolutely sure everyone has gone, you touch the drawings on the wall.
+It was only for a day, but you were a cryptographer.

 [fb-tinder]: https://robertheaton.com/2014/12/08/fun-with-your-friends-facebook-and-tinder-session-tokens/
 [whatsapp]: https://robertheaton.com/2016/10/22/a-tale-of-love-betrayal-social-engineering-and-whatsapp/